-- support growth of our council tax and business rates taxbase as described earlier; - sustain and enhance income streams from our seafront properties, at our venues and at other visitor attractions: - maintain a successful visitor economy to support accessible employment opportunities for the city; - contain the financial impact of the anticipated rise in demand for homelessness services and provide cost effective support for independent living for vulnerable clients; - secure investment in housing stock with minimum subsidy from the council.
+- support growth of our council tax and business rates taxbase as described earlier; - sustain and enhance income streams from our seafront properties, at our venues and at other visitor attractions; - maintain a successful visitor economy to support accessible employment opportunities for the city; - contain the financial impact of the anticipated rise in demand for homelessness services and provide cost effective support for independent living for vulnerable clients; - secure investment in housing stock with minimum subsidy from the council.

-- Creating future job and business growth through joint investment in the city, accessing new funding via the Greater Brighton Economic Board, Coast to Capital (Local Enterprise Partnership) and EU funding. - Royal Pavilion Estate development to draw in new partnership investment to sustain this unique site's importance as the heart of the city's cultural offer.

-- Enable development of new, affordable homes, including building new council homes working with government, registered providers and other partners to maximize investment. - Draw in external investment for our downland estate and city parks and open spaces, including developing Stanmer Park as a gateway from city into the South Downs. - Enable development and regeneration of key sites and transport routes through the Greater Brighton Economic Board as set out above.
+- Creating future job and business growth through joint investment, accessing new funding via the Greater Brighton Economic Board, Coast to Capital local enterprise partnership and EU funding. - Draw in new partnership investment to develop the Royal Pavilion Estate sustaining this unique site's importance as the heart of the city's cultural offer. - Enable development of new, affordable homes, including building new council homes working with government, registered providers and other partners to maximize investment. - Draw in external investment for our downland estate and city parks and open spaces, including developing Stanmer Park as a major gateway from the city into the South Downs National Park. - Enable development and regeneration of key sites and transport routes through the Greater Brighton Economic Board.